BetaGeoModel#

 class pymc_marketing.clv.models.beta_geo.BetaGeoModel(data, model_config=None, sampler_config=None)[source]#

-Methods below are adapted from the BetaGeoFitter class from the lifetimes package (see CamDavidsonPilon/lifetimes).
+Predictive methods have been adapted from the BetaGeoFitter class in the legacy lifetimes library (see CamDavidsonPilon/lifetimes).

 Parameters: